 Pry the remainder of the seal components from the intermediate as a unit.
 If the intermediate is removed, the seal components can be pressed our from the back of the intermediate.

-To remove the intermediate, disengage the hardware (7, 8, 9 and 10) securing it to the mounting foot (13) and bearing housing and shaft assembly (12).
+To remove the intermediate, disengage the hardware (7 and 8) securing it to the motor (9).